labgrid-project/labgrid/doc/configuration.rst

      prompt: 'barebox@[^:]+:[^ ]+ '

 Arguments:
-  - prompt (regex): barebox prompt to match
+  - prompt (regex, default=""): barebox prompt to match
   - autoboot (regex, default="stop autoboot"): autoboot message to match
   - interrupt (str, default="\\n"): string to interrupt autoboot (use "\\x03" for CTRL-C)
-  - bootstring (regex, default="Linux version \d"): succesfully jumped into the kernel
+  - bootstring (regex, default="Linux version \\d"): regex that indicating that the Linux Kernel is booting
   - password (str): optional, password to use for access to the shell
-  - login_timeout (int): optional, timeout for access to the shell
+  - login_timeout (int, default=60): timeout for access to the shell

 ExternalConsoleDriver
 ~~~~~~~~~~~~~~~~~~~~~